Approximating the Fourier Transform of Ring-Like Images: the Focal Expansion: Derivation

 understanding the approximation to be \textit{globally} valid for all $\rho$, assuming nothing unexpected happens in the intermediate region between the small and large argument limits.
+Note that this global validity is afforded to us thanks to the appearance of $\widehat{G}_n$ which, being a Fourier transform, contains both large and small scale information about the image.
+We have in essence exchanged a Hankel transform for an approximate expression involving a 1D Fourier transform.

-The above result clearly motivates a strategy: we will aim to develop a general asymptotic expansion based around the 1D Fourier transform of $G_n$ with leading term given by \cref{eq: fifth approx}.
-The `pincer maneuver' of combining the two limits \cref{eq: app large rho,eq: app small rho} into a single approximation \cref{eq: fifth approx} would then ideally yield an approximation without a regime of validity limited to small or large arguments and constrain the error in the intermediate regime between these two limits.
-Extending this behavior to subleading perturbative orders, however, is significantly more difficult and requires the development of several new analytic tools.
+A glaring shortcoming of \cref{eq: fifth approx} is the fact that near the origin it is correct only to the leading, constant Taylor order.
+This clearly motivates a strategy: we will to develop a general expansion based around the 1D Fourier transform of $G_n$ with leading term given by \cref{eq: fifth approx}, and with subleading terms used to match higher $\rho=0$ Taylor orders.
+If enforced at all orders, the `pincer maneuver' of combining the two limits \cref{eq: app large rho,eq: app small rho} into a single approximation \cref{eq: fifth approx} would then ideally yield an approximation without a regime of validity limited to small or large arguments and constrain the error in the intermediate regime between these two limits.
+Extending this universal behavior to subleading perturbative orders, however, is significantly more difficult and requires the development of several new analytic tools.